Beam Maps of the Canadian Hydrogen Intensity Mapping Experiment (CHIME) Measured with a Drone: METHODOLOGY

-The set of modified processing stages we perform on the individual X-engine nodes are: \begin{itemize} \item Use the existing CHIME pulsar gating capability to take on-off differences of the noise source signal on the full $N^2$ visibility matrix.
-This is possible as both CHIME's clock and that of the noise source are locked to the GPS PPS signal.
-This is then integrated to 2\,s cadence. \item The submatrix corresponding to the feeds within cylinder C (the cylinder to the east of the array center, see Figure~\ref{CHIMEcoordinates}) is extracted. \item The existing eigendecomposition capability is used to calculate the largest 10 eigenvalues and their eigenvectors. \end{itemize} These eigenmodes as well as the full visibility matrix for cylinder C is then sent to the receiver node of the SDP system for the final processing, and writing of the following data products: \begin{itemize} \item The visibility matrix is written out for a set of 64 frequencies to allow us to verify that the eigendecomposition extracted all of the information. \item For the full set of frequencies we write out the eigenvalues and eigenvectors to allow full sensitivity analysis of the data, as well as measurements of phase variation. \item For the full set of frequencies we write out the 512 autocorrelations from both polarizations of the cylinder C feeds.
+The set of modified processing stages we perform on the $N^{2}$ matrix, per frequency, are: \begin{itemize} \item Use the existing CHIME pulsar gating capability to take on-off differences of the calibration source signal on the full $N^2$ visibility matrix.
+This is possible as both CHIME's clock and that of the noise source are locked to the GPS pulse-per-second (PPS) signal.
+This is then integrated to 2\,s cadence. \item The submatrix corresponding to the feeds within cylinder C (the cylinder to the east of the array center, see Figure~\ref{CHIMEcoordinates}) is extracted. \item The existing SVD capability is used to calculate the largest 10 eigenvalues and their eigenvectors \cite{CHIMEoverview}. \end{itemize} These eigenmodes, as well as the full visibility matrix for cylinder C, is then sent to the receiver node of the SDP system for the final processing, and writing of the following data products: \begin{itemize} \item The full $N^{2}$ visibility matrix is written out for a set of 64 frequencies to allow us to verify that the eigendecomposition extracted all of the information. \item For the full set of 1024 frequencies we write out the eigenvalues and eigenvectors to allow full sensitivity analysis of the data, as well as measurements of phase variation. \item For the full set of frequencies we write out the 512 autocorrelations from both polarizations of the cylinder C feeds.
 This gives a simple and compact dataset, but at lower sensitivity and without the ability to constrain phase variations. \end{itemize} The gated power for each feed can be reconstructed using the strongest 10 eigenmodes from a single cylinder.
-The analysis in this paper uses the first eigenmode only, which sufficiently captures all of the drone signal while allowing for a lower noise floor than what is possible using the directly measured power contained in the autocorrelations.
+We found the ratio of the first eigenmode to the second mode was 100 or higher within the main beam, indicating that the majority ($>99\%$) of the signal was the common mode response to the drone signal.
+As a result, the analysis in this paper uses the first eigenmode only, which sufficiently captures all of the drone signal while allowing for a lower noise floor than what is possible using the directly measured power contained in the autocorrelations.